eatpk/chexpert/CNN_final/README.md

 ### Code

-Train.py = Main file that creates, configures, and trains the NN models ROC_Callback.py = File that prcoesses the overall accuracy for the model Preprocess.py = File used to parse through the images for preprocessing my_generator.py = File used to create the dataset for the NN models
+train.py = Main file that creates, configures, and trains the NN models

+ROC_Callback.py = File that prcoesses the overall accuracy for the model

+Preprocess.py = File used to parse through the images for preprocessing

+generator.py = File used to create the dataset for the NN models

+/dataset_list/ = the .csv containing image paths to train/validation/testing set and labels for each disease.

 ### Execute code

-1. Configure the environment and code in Train.py
+1. Configure the environment and code in train.py
 2. run the code via
 ```
 python train.py